kensparby/weatherforecast-rust/README.md

 # Weather Forecast

-Prints the next 6 hours of weather in icon form, as a single string.<br>
+Prints the current weather and the next 5 hours of weather in icon form, as a single string.<br>
 Uses the [Location Forecast 2.0 API](https://api.met.no/weatherapi/locationforecast/2.0/documentation) from Met.no<br>
 I use this as a module for Polybar.